Projects

 Machine Learning for Program Optimization

 My current research interests aim to bridge recent developments in deep learning and program optimization within the context of computationally intensive applications.
-With the goal of maximizing performance on today's and future hardware platforms, I investigate ways to characterize programs as graph structures from source code or intermediate representations, and the development of deep learning to learn feature representations from graph characterizations of programs.
+With the goal of maximizing performance on today's and future hardware platforms, I investigate ways to characterize programs from source code or intermediate representations, and the development of deep learning to automatically learn feature representations from programs.

 Publications